realnedsanders/Coordination-Trilemma/main-article.md

 Modern technology amplifies advantages of distributed defense rather than diminishing them.
 Drones, precision weapons, encrypted communication, distributed manufacturing all favor the defender.

-\textbf{Honest assessment:} Can likely resist conventional conquest by rational actors calculating cost-benefit.
+**Honest assessment:** Can likely resist conventional conquest by rational actors calculating cost-benefit.
 Against overwhelming technological superiority or exterminationist ideology, may fail.
 But the alternative is certain doom, so attempting is rationally required.

-\subsection{Scale Uncertainty}
+### 7.4 Scale Uncertainty

 The most fundamental uncertainty: can voluntary coordination based on transformed values work at civilization scale?
 We're talking about billions of people across the globe who cannot all know each other personally.